Safeguarding

 • Miss Evette Barrett; Assistant Head Teacher

-Further details regarding Hill West’s Safeguarding Policy can be found here:
+Further details regarding Hill West’s Safeguarding Policy can be found on the policy section of our website.

 In Focus – Statutory Relationships and Health Education